 Overheating often shows up quietly.
 The resin line may look crowded.
 The edge can darken slightly.
 The flex may look tense rather than settled after pressing.
 Those signs matter because delayed failures often start as small visual clues.
 On fine repair work, especially with narrow phone flexes, local and fast heating usually feels easier to control than broad heat soak.
 That is one reason pulse heating bonding is often preferred for delicate repair scenes.

-Front view of Jiutu ACF bonding machine for FPC and COF repair
+ACF bonding machine parameters for FPC and COF repair

 A compact ACF setup often feels most convincing when the workbench is stable, the alignment view is clean, and the thermal area stays controlled from start to finish.
-Shop this machine
+See this ACF bonding machine

 Pressure creates contact, but it cannot rescue weak preparation.
 If the fixture is uneven, if the support plate is not flat, or if the cable is already drifting, more force usually makes the mistake more expensive.
 The right amount of pressure creates even contact across the intended bond zone and then stops.
 Beyond that point, resin starts moving where it should not, alignment becomes less trustworthy, and corners begin to tell a different story from the center.